niquewoodhouse/jekyll-blog/wirewax.md

 		 	<div class="unit half">

 		 		<p class="w80">
 		 			A lot of tech start ups think talking deeply about the tech helps sell the product but that can backfire badly.
-I find the approach of product companies like <a href="http://www.dropbox.com" target="_blank">Dropbox</a> works best.
-Show why the product is useful, not how.
-Hide the technology behind a minimal human design
+I find the approach of product companies like <a href="http://www.dropbox.com" target="_blank">Dropbox</a> works best.  <span class="block">Show why the product is useful, not how.</span>  Hide the technology behind a minimal human design that minimises confusion &amp; lets people focus
 		 		</p>
 		 	</div>
 		 </div>